Putin sets partial military call-up, won’t ‘bluff’ on nukes - KESQ

 Associated Press

-The total number of reservists to be called up is 300,000, officials said.
+The total number of reservists to be called up could be as high as 300,000, officials said.

+Even a partial mobilization is likely to increase dismay, and perhaps sow doubt, among Russians about the war in Ukraine.
+Shortly after Putin’s address, Russian media reported a sharp spike in demand for plane tickets abroad, even though far fewer of those have been available since the start of the war and they are much more expensive than before.

+A spokesman for Ukrainian President Volodymyr Zelenskyy has called the partial mobilization of Russian reservists a “big tragedy” for the Russian people.

+In a statement to The Associated Press, Sergii Nikoforov said conscripts sent to the front line in Ukraine would face a similar fate as ill-prepared Russian forces who were repelled in an attack on Kyiv in the first days of the invasion.

+“This is a recognition of the incapacity of the Russian professional army, which has failed in all its tasks,” Nikoforov said.
+“As we can see, the Russian authorities intend to compensate for this with violence and repression against their own people.
+The sooner it stops, the fewer Russian sons will go to die at the front.”

-Only those with relevant combat and service experience will be mobilized, Russian Defense Minister Sergei Shoigu said.
+Russian Defense Minister Sergei Shoigu said that only those with relevant combat and service experience will be mobilized.
 He added that there are around 25 million people who fit this criteria, but only around 1% of them will be mobilized.

+Another clause in the decree prevents most professional soldiers from terminating their contracts and leaving service until the partial mobilization is no longer in place.

 Putin’s announcement came against the backdrop of the U.N.
-General Assembly in New York, where Moscow’s invasion of Ukraine last February has been the target of broad international criticism.
+General Assembly in New York, where Moscow’s invasion of Ukraine on Feb.
+24 has been the target of broad international criticism that has kept up intense diplomatic pressure on Moscow.

+The mobilization is unlikely to bring any consequences on the battlefield for months because of a lack of training facilities and equipment.

+The U.S. ambassador to Ukraine, Bridget Brink, tweeted that the mobilization is a sign “of weakness, of Russian failure.”

-British Defense Secretary Ben Wallace described Putin’s mobilization announcement as “an admission that his invasion is failing.”
+British Defense Secretary Ben Wallace echoed that assessment, describing Putin’s move as “an admission that his invasion is failing.”

 “He and his defense minister have sent tens of thousands of their own citizens to their deaths, ill-equipped and badly led,” Wallace said in a statement.
 “No amount of threats and propaganda can hide the fact that Ukraine is winning this war, the international community are united and Russia is becoming a global pariah.”